degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 ## Level III
-For this requirement, you must take at least two courses with the “math_level_3” attribute at most 1 outside of the MATH subject code.
+For this requirement, you must take at least two courses with the “math_level_3” attribute, subject to the following restrictions:

+- At most 1 course may be taken outside of the MATH subject code

 ## Sequence